alarive/siren/README.md

 # SIRENs

-Various programs to report duplicates in a list of SIREN number.
+Various programs to report duplicates in a list of SIREN numbers.

 A SIREN number is an administrative code that is used to identify french companies.